 Hinglish usage is quite common in India, it is natural.
 No one cares, and no one should, as long as two parties can understand each-other.
 However, when we speak the same Hinglish abroad, not everybody is able to understand or comprehend the complete meaning, especially for those who are not familiar with desi terms and desi idioms.

-This article is a compilation of previously written articles on topics related to language barriers abroad and the Hinglish usage.
+This is a compilation of many articles on the topics related to language barriers abroad and the Hinglish usage.
 Rather than re-writing the whole summary, following links are a good start on how to minimize the use of Hinglish and what are the best approaches to adapt to the local speech while living abroad.